-Wherein should a solution to the contemporary problem of youth be found?
-The elimination and prevention of youth problems mainly is in an adequate family life together, and in adequate family educating, where especially trust, understanding and sympathetic, authoritative guidance must be realized.
-Viewed sociopedagogically, the demands placed on educator and youth are to adequately realize sociopedagogical essences, i.e., educating to living together, socialization, social-societal orientation, identity acquisition and communicating educatively, because the problem of youth primarily is a problem of educative communication.
-The generation gap essentially is a communication gap and, more than ever before, educating is a task of communication.
-Youth must become oriented with respect to norms and values and with respect to society; they must be educated to a Christian conviction to life [for South African Afrikaner youth].
+Wherein should the solution to the contemporary problem of youth be found?
+The elimination and prevention of youth problems mainly is in an adequate family life together and in adequate family educating, where especially trust, understanding and sympathetic, authoritative guidance must be realized.
+Viewed sociopedagogically, the demands placed on educator and youth is to adequately realize sociopedagogical essences, i.e., educating to living together, socialization, social-societal orientation, identity acquisition and communicating educatively, because the problem of youth primarily is a problem of educative communication.
+The generation gap essentially is a communication gap and more than ever before, educating is a task of communication.
+Youths must become oriented with respect to norms and values and with respect to society; they must be educated to a Christian conviction to life [for South African Afrikaner youth].

 Educative communication means that parent and youth must learn to know and encounter each other in their depths as persons.
 The essential demand of the reality and identity of the other must be acknowledged (acknowledging communication).
 Parent and youth must communicate as of equal status and dignity.
-Conflict must be resolved through conversation in an intimacy and warmth within which each can be themselves.
-This involves knowing and acknowledging the other and oneself.
-The other must not be reduced to him/herself, also in an educative relationship.
-A youth's identity is defined by the extent to which he/she can distance him/herself from the judgment and influence of another.
-He/she must determine his/her own behavior with self-confidence and selfrespect: he/she must live instead of being lived.
-He/she must acquire his/her own identity in adequate communication with the other.
+Conflict must be resolved through conversation in an intimacy and warmth within each can be themselves.
+This involves knowing and acknowledging the other and of oneself.
+The other must not be reduced to himself, also in an educative relationship.
+A youth's identity is defined by the extent to which he can distance himself from the judgments and influence of another.
+He must determine his own behavior with self-confidence and self-respect: he must live instead of being lived.
+He must acquire his own identity in adequate communication with the other.
 Educating is for equipping a child and youth for the adventure of freedom, and this must show a balance between authority and indulgence.
-The adult must not prescribe how a youth must live; he/she must help him/her to find this out for him/herself.
-Educative communication means for child and youth to be persons, this includes making demands, providing guidance, real interest, and the serious adoption of each other.
+The adult must not prescribe how a youth must live; he must help him to find this out for himself.
+Educative communication means to be a person with regard to a child and youth; this includes making demands, providing guidance, real interest and the serious adoption of each other.
 The independence of a youth must be optimally realized.
 The educator is accountable for the incorrect use of power during the period of youth.
 In the language of the Bible, communication means love.
-But then, this must not be love without conflict.49
+But then this must not be love without conflict.49